SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 #### \[Optional\] Alternate instance creation definition

- In a first reading you can skip this section.
+ In a first reading, you can skip this section.
 The _class_ method definition `withFaces:` above is strictly equivalent to the one below.

 ```
 Die class >> withFaces: aNumber